MateusCosta2019/DataEngineer/README.md

-# Tranfer data from SQL Server to Amazon s3 Bucket
+# Transferring Data from SQL Server to Amazon s3 Bucket